-To get information about how to view your complete driving history in Texas, please read our TX Driving Records page.Pay Your Texas Traffic Ticket Online
+For detailed information about how to pay your fine, read our page about Paying Traffic Tickets.Pay Your Texas Traffic Ticket Online

 Many county courts within the State of Texas will allow you to pay your traffic ticket instantly online.
 Select the court which issued your traffic ticket below and skip a trip to the traffic court.

 If the Texas issuing court is not listed above, follow the instructions on below.

 You have the option of pleading “not guilty” to a traffic ticket in Texas by appearing in court.
 This process will differ depending on where you received your citation.

 If you’re going to plead not guilty, you may wish to hire a traffic attorney.

 NOTE: By pleading not guilty, the court could withdraw any prior plea bargains.
 This could mean being convicted on all charges stated on your ticket.

 More information can be found on our How to Fight a Traffic Ticket in Texas page.

 If you were pulled over by the TX Highway Patrol, you can search for your ticket online at the Texas Department of Public Safety (DPS) website.
 Be prepared to enter your:

 If you were pulled over by a sheriff or local police officer, contact the court in the county you were ticketed.